 You need a registered agent if you plan to register your business with the secretary of state or similar government agency as any of the following entities:

-Why You Need a Registered Agent?
+Why Do You Need a Registered Agent?

-A registered agent is beyond someone just receiving mails; rather, a registered agent is to help your business stay compliant by informing you of legal notices or sending you reminders of annual report filing or other important deadlines.
+A registered agent is beyond someone just receiving mail; rather, a registered agent is to help your business stay compliant by informing you of legal notices or sending you reminders of annual report filing or other important deadlines.

 Your designated registered agent receives the following documents on your business’s behalf: